nathanmarz/specter-wiki/Specter's-inline-caching-implementation.md

 - Paths can now contain dynamic vars and special forms, e.g. `[*dynamic-nav* (if some-condition? (keypath a) ALL)]`.
 These paths still undergo inline compilation and caching and will run with great performance.
 - Performance with dynamic parameters is greatly improved.
 A path like `[(keypath a) (keypath b) (keypath c)]` runs more than 40% faster.
+- Writing navigators or higher-order navigators is much simpler now.

 ## Old inline caching implementation